hassj/CKS-ACloudGuru/02 - cluster Setup.md

 ### Ingress/ Egress rules

 ### Hands on Lab
-Take notice different between definition below, the first one is sperate two rule in a array, the second one is combined single rule.
+Take notice different between definition below, the first one is sperate two rule in a array, the second one is combined into single rule.
 - Definition with one rule:

 ```